alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 Because in reality, no one will wait for multiple-second or even minutes of searches when users want a recommendation in a website, there are few approaches to consider:

 * Shortcut edges : Contains a precomputed result of a multi-hop query from vertex $a$ to vertex $n$ to be stored directly $a \rightarrow n$
 * Precomputation: Ahead of time, run expensive multi-hop queries and create shortcut edges for later.
+This is how you generate the shorcut edges.
 * Pruning Techniques: Can prune to avoid expensive computation, but there is a cost.
 Can decide based on score, number of results or domain knowledge expectations.

 The naive Net Promoter Score calculation for the image below will not scale because of the branching factor and supernodes.